Yixin-Shen-1218/TED_Culture_Dataset/README.md

-You can download [the preprocessed TED Culture Dataset](a) (16GB) [TO DO]
+You can download [the preprocessed TED Culture Dataset](a) (xxx GB) [TO DO]

-Except for the method to download the source video and subtitles, **TED_video_download.py**, we follow the data collection pipeline of TED Expressive by Liu et al. You can find the details of the TED Expressive dataset [here](https://github.com/alvinliu0/HA2G/blob/main/dataset_script/README.md).
+Except for the method to download the source video and auto-generated subtitles using **TED_video_download.py**, we follow the data collection pipeline of TED Expressive by Liu et al. You can find the details of the TED Expressive dataset [here](https://github.com/alvinliu0/HA2G/blob/main/dataset_script/README.md).
 Our dataset is multilingual and includes new features, such as 3D upper body keypoint annotations with fine-grained finger details.